grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/custom-variable-editor.md

 ---
-id: custom-variable-editor
+id: variable-queries
-title: Test the custom variable editor
+title: Test a custom variable editor
-description: Testing a custom variable query editor and the execution of variable queries
+description: Test a custom variable query editor and the execution of variable queries.
 keywords:
   - grafana
   - plugins